Disconnecter/qbt2tg/README.md

 NOTIFIED_FILE = "notified.txt"
 ```

-4. Edit sanitize_rules.txt if you want to adjust how names are cleaned up (see next section).
+4. Edit `sanitize_rules.txt` if you want to adjust how names are cleaned up.
 5. Start the bot:
 ```sh
 python3 bot.py